This Christmas (Donny Hathaway song): History

-"This Christmas" was recorded at Audio Finishers Studio on Ontario Street, Chicago in the fall of 1970.
-Ric Powell (see credits below) said that Hathaway was "very upbeat during the session" and that he "knew what he wanted to do musically and the impact he wanted to make with this song" regarding the representation of African Americans in Christmas music.
+"This Christmas" was recorded at Audio Finishers Studio on Ontario Street in Chicago in the fall of 1970.
+Ric Powell (see credits below) said that Hathaway was "very upbeat during the session" and that he "knew what he wanted to do musically" regarding the representation of African Americans in Christmas music.
 On writing the song with Hathaway (who died in 1979), Nadine McKinnor said she felt "blessed to have written Donny a song that celebrates the possibilities, the expectations, and the anticipation of Christmas and the good fun and happy loving times", and that the creation of the song "was a God plan.
 God was in this plan.
 And Donny Hathaway was a genius."

 "This Christmas" was released as a single in 1970.
 It initially saw little success, as it was listed just once on any of Billboard magazine's weekly published music charts in the 1970s, specifically Billboards special Christmas Singles chart (on the week ending December 23, 1972, at position No. 11).
-But in recent years, the song has made it onto a number of Billboards weekly music charts.
+But in the last 30 years, the song has made it onto a number of Billboards weekly music charts.
 In addition to making its first appearance on the main Billboard Hot 100 songs chart in late December 2020 (peaking at No. 34 three years later), Hathaway's "This Christmas" has also appeared on these other Billboard music charts: Global 200 (No. 52 peak position in early January 2024), Global 200 Excl.
 US (No. 140 peak position in January 2024), Holiday 100 (No. 25 peak position in early January 2014), Holiday Digital Song Sales (No. 32 peak position in early January 2022), Holiday Streaming Songs (No. 27 peak position in mid December 2020), LyricFind Global (No. 13 peak position in mid December 2024), LyricFind U.S. (No. 21 peak position in mid December 2024), R&B Digital Song Sales (No. 5 peak position in late December 2023), R&B Streaming Songs (No. 6 peak position in early January 2021), R&B/Hip-Hop Digital Song Sales (No. 12 peak position in late December 2023), R&B/Hip-Hop Streaming Songs (No. 6 peak position in early January 2021), Radio Songs (No. 38 peak position in early January 2025), and Streaming Songs (No. 27 peak position in early January 2021).

 In 1991, Atco Records released a revised edition of their 1968 compilation album Soul Christmas that included "This Christmas".